fantasycalendar/FoundryVTT-Sequencer/docs/api/home.md

 Returns `Promise`

 Causes the Sequence to play through all of its sections.
 Returns a `Promise` which resolves when all sections have played.

+#### Preset

+`.preset("name")`

+Applies a preset to the sequence - read the [Sequencer Presets article](docs/presets.md) for more information.

+Please note that some presets may require this to be called on an effect, sound, or animation section, rather than directly on the sequence.